Documentation changes for December 12, 2025

 What changed

-- Added inWalletTransactionsas anintegerfield representing the total number of transactions made with wallets in a paypoint or organization
+inWalletTransactionsas anintegerfield representing the total number of transactions made with wallets in a paypoint or organization - Added

-- Added inWalletVolumeas adoublefield representing the total volume of transactions made with wallets in a paypoint or organization
+inWalletVolumeas adoublefield representing the total volume of transactions made with wallets in a paypoint or organization

 Example response